inbo/pywhip/README.md

 mindate: 2014-10-20 # After 20 October 2014
 ```

-### numberformat
+### numberprecision

-Does the data conform to a [specific number format](https://mkaz.github.io/2012/10/10/python-string-format/)?
+Does the data conform to a specific number precision?

 ```YAML
 # Expects: string